PhilipS01/volum/README.md

 [**Volum**](https://volumeditor.tech/) is a modular, extensible Python toolkit for building and rendering interactive 3D scenes that can integrate data visualizations, plots, and geometry — all programmable from Python.

 Python has long been the go-to language for data scientists and hobbyists to visualize data in static, two-dimensional formats.
-Volum transforms this experience by enabling true 3D visualization—making it easy to convert and explore your 2D data in immersive, true three-dimensional environments.
+Volum transforms this experience by enabling true 3D visualization—making it easy to convert and explore your 2D data in immersive, three-dimensional environments.
 Because it's **plugins** from the ground up, it makes extending functionality a breeze.

 ## ✨ Features
 - Define 3D scenes programmatically in Python